 For three years I worked with the non-profit National Council of Teachers of English (NCTE) as the social media coordinator for their higher education affiliate groups.
 This included creating an overall social media strategy, formulating policies for employees and scheduling daily content to networks with a focus on higher education communities.
 The three groups – the Conference on College Composition and Communication (CCCC), Two Year College English Association (TYCA), Conference on English Education (CEE) – were brought into Twitter, Facebook, LinkedIn, Tumblr, Pinterest and Instagram.
 I provided content for humanities teachers and scholars on issues, initiatives, and programs related to professional practices.

 I also worked to create a social media strategy for NCTE use of video.
-In recording, editing and posting video to NCTE’s YouTube channel, we started to move the organization, as other organizations had already done, into the use of video as social media.
+In recording, editing, and posting videos to NCTE’s YouTube channel, we started to move the organization, as other organizations had already done, into the use of video as social media.

-Currently, I create and manage social media for several small businesses.
-This involves everything from maintaining a Facebook page so that it has regular content updating, to a multi-network (Facebook, Instagram, Twitter, LinkedIn) strategy of scheduled posts.
+Currently, I create and manage social media for several small businesses and individuals.
+This involves everything from maintaining a Facebook page so that it has regular content, to updating a multi-network (Facebook, Instagram, Twitter, LinkedIn) strategy of scheduled posts.